-Bonus/Penalty (if applicable) N/A N/A N/A Bonus (up to 1 point) +1 Improves bicycle safety at bicycle HSIP cluster Bonus (up to 1 point) +1 Improves pedestrian safety at pedestrian HSIP cluster Bonus (up to 2 points) +2 Addresses safety at multiple all-mode HSIP clusters OR a top-200 crash location +1 Addresses safety at one all-mode HSIP cluster Equity Multiplier?
-Yes No No Yes Yes No MPO Goal Area System Preservation: Mai ntain and modernize the transpo ortation system and plan f or its resiliency.
-(Up to 20 p points) Criterion Project incorporates resiliency elements into its design (up to 5 points) +1 Project implements recommendation(s) as identified in a Hazard Mitigation Plan, Municipal Vulnerability Plan, or climate adaptation plan +1 Project improves stormwater infrastructure +1 Project implements innovative resiliency solutions +1 Project designed to meet a range of future climate projections +1 Project demonstrates regional coordination on resiliency Improves evacuation route (up to 1 point) +1 Project improves an evacuation route, diversion route, or alternate diversion route Improves connectivity to critical facilities (up to 1 point) +1 Project improves access to critical facilities Project improves existing transit assets (up to 2 points) +2 Project makes significant improvements to existing transit assets +1 Project makes moderate improvements to existing transit assets +0 Project does not modernize or improve the condition of existing transit assets are included in the project +2 Existing pedestrian Project improves existing bridges (up to 2 points) +2 Project improves existing bridge(s) from poor to good condition through rehabilitation or replacement +1 Project improves existing bridge(s) from fair to good condition through rehabilitation or replacement 0 Project does not include bridge improvements Project improves existing pavement condition (up to 2 points) +2 Current roadway condition is poor and pavement improvements are included in the project +1 Current roadway condition is fair and pavement improvements are included in the project +0 Current roadway condition is good Project improves other existing assets (up to 2 points) +2 Project improves three or more other assets +1 Project improves one or two other assets +0 Project does not meet or address criteria
+MPO Goal Area System Preservation: Maintair n and modernize the transportation syste em and plan for its resilie ncy.
+(Up to 20 points) Criterion Project incorporates resiliency elements into its design (up to 5 points) +1 Project implements recommendation(s) as identified in a Hazard Mitigation Plan, Municipal Vulnerability Plan, or climate adaptation plan ---- +1 Project improves stormwater infrastructure ----- +1 Project implements innovative resiliency solutions ----- +1 Project designed to meet a range of future climate projections --------------------------------- Improves evacuation route (up to 1 point) +1 Project improves an evacuation route, diversion route, or alternate diversion route Improves connectivity to critical facilities (up to 1 point) +1 Project improves access to critical facilities Project improves existing transit assets (up to 2 points) +2 Project makes significant improvements to existing transit assets +1 Project makes moderate improvements to existing transit assets +0 Project does not modernize or improve the condition of existing transit assets Project improves existing pedestrian facilities (up to 3 points) +3 Existing pedestrian facilities are in poor condition and improvements are included in the project +2 Existing pedestrian facilities are in fair condition and improvements are included in the project +1 Existing pedestrian facilities are in good condition and improvements are included in the project +0 Project does not improve existing pedestrian facilities Project improves existing bridges (up to 2 points) +2 Project improves existing bridge(s) from poor to good condition through rehabilitation or replacement +1 Project improves existing bridge(s) from fair to good condition through rehabilitation or replacement 0 Project does not include bridge improvements Project improves existing pavement condition (up to 2 points) +2 Current roadway condition is poor and pavement improvements are included in the project +1 Current roadway condition is fair and pavement improvements are included in the project +0 Current roadway condition is good Project improves other existing assets (up to 2 points) +2 Project improves three or more other assets +1 Project improves one or two other assets +0 Project does not meet or address criteria Bonus/ Penalty (if applicable) Penalty -1 Project is located in an existing or projected flood zone and doesn't specify how the project will address future flooding N/A N/A N/A Bonus (up to 1 point) +1 Project reduces or removes vehicle weight/height restrictions OR improves bridge on a key roadway Bonus (up to 1 point) +1 Project improves pavement on a key corridor OR improves roadway substructure N/A Equity Multiplier?
+Yes No Yes Yes Yes No No No